salibalr/misc/template-conversion.md

 Below are the 1:1 conversions for styles/classes in the SDES Template to out-of-the-box Bootstrap markup.
 Refer to the <a href="http://getboostrap.com">Bootstrap documentation</a> for more in-depth information on using some of these components.

+Blank cells refer to classes that have no corresponding Bootstrap class, or which require some explanation or debate.

 # Framework Components